jb3dahmen/ApacheSparkQuickstart/README.md

 Now that we have our data stored in a DataFrame we can use all of its powerful functionality to view and manipulate our data.

 Let's say we want to use our IOT data and get information on all the devices that gave a humidity level reading of greater than 50%.
-We can use the `filter` method to achieve this and other conditional based filtering queries. `filter` takes in a condition that can be expressed using SQL like syntax (similar to how it's done in pandas).
+We can use the `filter` method to achieve this and other conditional based filtering queries. `filter` takes in a condition that can be expressed either with pandas or SQL like syntax.

 ```python
 #get all the entries where the humidity reading is greater than 50%